 The Bravo XL offers a lot of essential features, including 12 preset functions, a digital display, a control knob for precise temperature and time adjustments, and multiple racks and trays, not to mention a three-year limited warranty from NuWave.

-Speaking of which, the Bravo XL comes from a reputable manufacturer with many years in business, along with mostly positive online customer feedback related to some of their other devices, such as the NuWave Oven and Oven Pro Plus.
+Speaking of which, the Bravo XL comes from a reputable manufacturer with many years in business, along with mostly positive online customer feedback related to some of their other devices, such as the NuWave Oven.
 They also back their air fryer with a 90-day refund policy and three-year limited warranty.

 Just keep in mind that based on its size and distance requirement from walls, Bravo XL doesn’t exactly come with a small footprint, so make sure you have sufficient room in your kitchen before placing an order.
 Also, at 17 pounds, it probably won’t be inexpensive to ship Bravo XL back to the manufacturer if you give it a try and end up dissatisfied.